qcif-training/intro_nlp_lmm_v1.0/episodes/06-llms.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ### Example:
-Now let’s try One-shot and Few-shot prompting examples and see how it can help us to enhance the sensitivity of the LLM to our field of study: One-shot prompting involves providing the model with a single example to follow.
+Now let’s try One-shot and Few-shot prompting examples and see how they can help us to enhance the sensitivity of the LLM to our field of study: One-shot prompting involves providing the model with a single example to follow.
 It’s like giving the model a hint about what you expect.
 We will go through an example using Hugging Face’s transformers library:

 ```python
 from transformers import pipeline